-monthly basis) is responsible for ensuring that AMK operates efficiently.
-It oversees a wide range of topics including: strategy and execution, performance management, development of policies, and any other types of risk that emerge during AMK's strategy execution, including reputational risk.
+EXCO is responsible for ensuring that AMK operates efficiently.
+It oversees a wide range of topics including strategy and execution, performance management, development of policies, and any other types of risk that emerge during AMK's strategy execution, including reputational risk.
+It is chaired by the CEO and meets on a monthly basis.